BanhTheCake/getnokori/README.md

 ![image](https://github.com/getnokori/api/assets/1544125/d5f4cfb1-5f35-4f9d-b4aa-1b72124b459c)

 Be sure to check out `./src/routes/index.ts` to see the available endpoints and gain a better understanding of what functionality is available.

-HubPrompts is an especially cool feature.
+[HubPrompts](https://github.com/getnokori/api/blob/dffc7a1d741aea0327b07c5b969bef6aaad10383/src/routes/hubs/index.ts#L71) is an especially interesting endpoint.
+It uses LLMs and your connected data sources to answer questions like, "What were sales yesterday?" with repeatable accuracy.

 ## Technical Documentation